grosalesr/github-pages-playground/docs/deployment.md

 1. Edit `/etc/fstab` and add the following:\
 `//teraelastic.ter.teradyne.com/elasticstack/elastic# /mnt/teraelastic/ cifs credentials=/root/.teraelastic,rw,uid=elasticsearch,gid=elasticsearch 0 0`

     a.
 Make sure to change elastic# for the appropriate number, 1 to 4, based on 'Configure Filer Storage' section and the server that is being configured.

 1. Create the credentials file as below
-    1. Create the credentials file\
+    a.
+Create the credentials file\
        `vim /root/.teraelastic`
-    1.  add the following content
+    b.  add the following content
 ```txt
 username=srv-elastic
 password=\<service_account_password\>